-The throttle control labelled THROTTLE is a black handle (A) installed on the pedestal panel (Fig. 7-15).
+The throttle control labelled THROTTLE is a black knob installed in the center console (Fig. 7-15).
 It is configured so that the throttle is opened in the forward position and closed in the full aft position.
-The throttle control handle is operated by pushing the handle forward (+) for increase or pulling backwards (-) for decrease of engine speed.
+Throttle control is operated by rotating the knob in clockwise direction for increase (A) or counter clockwise for decrease (B) of engine speed.
+For rapid or large adjustments, the knob may be moved forward for increase (D) or backward for decrease (E) of engine speed by depressing the lock button (C) at the end of throttle control and then re-positioning the throttle control as desired.
+Friction of the throttle control is adjusted by rotating the knob (F) on the bottom of the control handle clockwise

-Friction of the throttle control is adjusted by rotating the knob (B) on the left side of central tunnel.
-For increase of friction turn the knob backward (+) and for decrease of friction turn the knob forward (-).
+Friction of the throttle control is adjusted by rotating the knob (F) on the bottom of the control handle clockwise for increase and counter clockwise for decrease of friction.
 The throttle control is mechanically linked by steel cables with the carburetors.